How To Split Strings In C++ - C++ Programming Tutorial

 Program to split the given string using the getline function

-Let's consider an example to split a given string in C++ using the getline function.
+Let's explore a demonstration on dividing a provided string in C++ utilizing the getline function.

 Program4.cpp